-Explore all of the academic opportunities waiting here for you.
+Explore all of your academic opportunities.
 Your college registrar's office is here to help if you have any questions!

-First-Year Foundation Seminars enable new students to engage in academically rigorous discussions and develop strong written, oral, and teamwork skills in the process.
-Small classes help ensure that all students are active participants in discussions and have the opportunity to build relationships with professors early on in their academic career.
-First-Year Foundation Seminars are not required to get into any Program of Study.
-However, they may count towards your Program.
-Please check with your college registrar for further details.
+First-Year Foundations Seminars enable students to engage in discussions and develop strong written, oral and teamwork skills.
+Small classes help students build relationships with professors early in their academic career.
+First-Year Foundations Seminars are not required for, but may count towards, your Program of Study.
+Check with your college registrar for details.